beado123/TCP_Client-Server/README.md

 # TCP client&server Simulator
-This is a simple TCP client&server simulator for transmitting files between computers that supports PUT, GET, DELETE, and LIST operations on client-side.
+This is a simple TCP client&server simulator for file transmissions between computers that supports PUT, GET, DELETE, and LIST operations on client-side.

 ## Getting Started
 Clone the repository and